UBC-BEST/deprecated-frontend-m2m/README.md

 - This limits the user from seeing the internal structure of the application and it also seperates components from each other in that when we make a change in one part of the code we don't have to go chasing for errors in other portions.
 - When executed correctly, if we were is make a change in the model, we would not have to make changes in the view or the controller.
 - This way our code is not prone to dependencies and is able to adopt to changes quickly and robustly.

-### Model
-The model represents the data of the application and is independent of the user interface.
-It has **DIRECT** accesses to the data.
-The model deals with actions such as acssessing data from the database or changing the data in some way.
-So far, we plan that our model will have these classes:

-#### User
-This class is mainly going to be used for authenticating the user into the app.

-#### Game
-Since we will be creating many games, we will be extending our games to this super class.
-The super Game class will be generic enough to represent all games but specific enough to still be a class of its own.

-#### Sensor
-This class will be dealing with the therapy glove's data.
-Right now we don't have much information on the therapy glove so don't worry about this class until we have more information.

-#### Networking (API)
-This class will deal with connecting to the server or backend, mainly dealing with data processing.
-Networking could also fit into controller but we will leave it in model for now.

-### View
-This can simply be thought of as what the user sees, or the user interface.
-All this component does is display information.
-There should be almost no logic in dealing with data processing or manipulation.
-Our screens will be the views.

-### Controller
-When the user interacts with the user interface, the controller either directs these actions to the view or the model.
-For instance, if the user is playing a game and clicks on a button, the user data will be sent to the model and the change in the appearance of the button will be sent to the view.

 ## Code Styles
 - If you want to read the official documentation on code style for Kotlin, click [here](https://kotlinlang.org/docs/reference/kotlin-doc.html).